 International Primary School (Years 1-6)

 Primary School forms the foundation for a child’s future learning.
-Whether you choose our Lagoa or Lagos campus, Nobel International School Algarve International Primary School offers a challenging academic education in a creative, warm, and holistic learning environment that enables children to reach their full potential.
+Whether you choose our Lagoa or Almancil campus, Nobel International School Algarve International Primary School offers a challenging academic education in a creative, warm, and holistic learning environment that enables children to reach their full potential.
 We see the world as a classroom, and thus much of the teaching in the primary grades is done outside the traditional setting.

 Our two International Primary Schools welcome students aged five to ten.
 We aim to provide a high-quality education in the British tradition, customised to instil a sense of belonging in the Algarve and Portugal.
 Children attending our Lagoa campus have the benefit of mixing with a bigger school community where they may read with senior students or meet them through inter-house competitions.
-Those pupils based at our Lagos international bi-lingual primary school are in a close-knit environment with only children up to the age of 10.
+Those pupils based at our Almancil international bi-lingual primary school are in a close-knit environment with only children up to the age of 10.

 What makes our Primary School unique: